What are the important Queries in SQL?

 query above displays all of the data from the table student.

-If you would like to only retrieve data from certain columns, list them after SELECT
+If you would like to only retrieve data from certain columns, list them after SELECT.
+In this example, we are retrieving data from the id and name columns.

 Code